davidtchiu/davidtchiu.github.io/teaching/cs240/hwk5.simone/index.md

   - `wrong.wav` followed directly with `lose.wav` should be played at any point when the user presses the wrong button in the sequence.
   - `win.wav` should be played instead of `nextRound.wav` when the player correctly repeats the pattern in the final round.
   - You are more than welcome to replace the sound files with your own.

-- You must use the Simone Web Service API to get the welcome sequence and gameplay sequence.
-That is, do not generate a sequence on your own.
-Use the Axios library (already included in the index.html) for making requests.
-The user starts by typing in a number of rounds (the length of the sequence) they wish to play, and pressing on the "Play Simone!" button.
-Your game needs to make two consecutive API requests -- first for the greeting sequence, and then the solution sequence given the number of rounds that was input by the user.
-If things go wrong (for instance, the server is down, or your wifi is out), you should catch the error and report it on the console.

 - **_Button presses:_** Be careful when implementing the event listeners for button presses.
 Go to my solution to make sure your interactions match mine.
 For instance, the sound does not register on a